 Proper proximality also has a dynamical formulation \cite[Theorem 4.3]{BIP18}, and using this, together with our induction technique applied to isometric representations on dual Banach spaces, we show that the class of properly proximal groups is not only closed under measure equivalence but also under von Neumann equivalence.

 \begin{thm} If $\Gamma \sim_{vNE} \Lambda$ then $\Gamma$ is properly proximal if and only if $\Lambda$ is properly proximal. \end{thm}

 An example of Caprace, which appears in Section 5.C of \cite{DuTDWe18}, shows that the class of inner amenable groups is not closed under measure equivalence.
-Specifically, if $p$ is a prime and $F_p$ denotes the finite field with $p$ elements, then the group $SL_3(F_p[t^{-1}]) \ltimes F_p[t, t^{-1}]^3$ is not inner amenable, although is measure equivalent to the inner amenable group $SL_3(F_p[t^{-1}]) \ltimes F_p[t^{-1}]^3 ) \times F_p[t]^3$.
-Using the previous theorem we then answer another question from \cite{BIP18} by providing with $SL_3(F_p[t^{-1}]) \ltimes F_p[t, t^{-1}]^3$ an example of a non-inner amenable group that is also not properly proximal.
+Specifically, if $p$ is a prime and $F_p$ denotes the finite field with $p$ elements, then the group $SL_3(F_p[t^{-1}]) \ltimes F_p[t, t^{-1}]^3$ is not inner amenable, although it is measure equivalent to the inner amenable group $(SL_3(F_p[t^{-1}]) \ltimes F_p[t^{-1}]^3 ) \times F_p[t]^3$.
+Using the previous theorem, we then answer another question from \cite{BIP18} by providing $SL_3(F_p[t^{-1}]) \ltimes F_p[t, t^{-1}]^3$ as an example of a non-inner amenable group that is also not properly proximal.
 As a corollary of our result and the example of Caprace, we see that there are uncountably many examples of non-inner amenable groups that are not properly proximal --- for example, all groups of the form $\left( SL_3(F_p[t^{-1}]) \ltimes F_p[t, t^{-1}]^3 \right) \times G$, where $G$ is any non-inner amenable group.